rsnakeactual/cvedata/presentation.md

 ---

-# Some CVSS Scores Are Far More Common Than Others
+# Some KEV Scores Are Far More

 ![](https://cvedata.com/images/kev_score_distribution.png)